Rob Shepardson: Advocacy campaigns

+Public commentary

+Rob Shepardson's insights on brand strategy and disruption were featured in his 2016 opinion piece for Campaign India, where he drew parallels between Hillary Clinton's presidential campaign and how companies can adapt to disruptions in their industries.

+In a 2020 Adweek article, Shepardson reflected on the strategic messaging and authenticity that shaped Joe Biden's presidential campaign, emphasizing its focus on purpose-driven communication and differentiation.

+In 2022, Shepardson authored an article for The Drum, analyzing President Joe Biden's communication strategy, drawing on his experience as a political strategist and co-founder of SS+K.

+In a 2024 opinion article for The Hill, Shepardson emphasized the role of radical empathy in leadership during politically divided times, citing examples from global conflicts and reconciliation efforts to advocate for dialogue over division.

 Public service appointments

-In 2014, President Barack Obama appointed Shepardson to the President's Council on Fitness, Sports and Nutrition (PCFSN), along with NBA players Jason Collins and Alonzo Mourning, celebrity chef and talk show host Rachael Ray, and ballet dancer Misty Copeland.
-Shepardson is also a member of the Council on Foreign Relations (CFR) and several business and charitable boards, including the New York advisory board of Enterprise Community Partners (ECP) and the advisory board of the Center for Health Communication at Harvard University's School of Public Health.
+In 2014, President Barack Obama appointed Shepardson to the President's Council on Fitness, Sports and Nutrition (PCFSN), along with All-Star NFL quarterback Drew Brees and NBA All-Stars Alonzo Mourning and Grant Hill, celebrity chef and talk show host Rachael Ray, and ballet dancer Misty Copeland.
+Shepardson is also a member of the Council on Foreign Relations (CFR) and serves on several business and charitable boards, including the advisory board of the Center for Health Communication at Harvard University's School of Public Health.

-He developed and taught a graduate-level course on health issue advocacy at Columbia University's Mailman School of Public Health in 2003 and 2004.